content-left-bg.png

 In addition to the above, for extreme risk level:

-• No single navigation system to be relied upon.
-Where an electronic system (e.g. GPS) is used, have spare batteries and another position-fixing method available (e.g. chart and compass).
+• ensure no single navigation system is relied upon.
+Where an electronic system (e.g. GPS) is used, have spare batteries and another position-fixing method available (e.g. chart and compass)

 Common hazards and controls